KeithIMyers/chromiumos-docs/development_basics.md

 Good unit tests are fast, lightweight, reliable, and easy to run within the chroot as part of your development workflow.
-We use [Google Test] (which is comprised of the GoogleTest unit testing framework and the GoogleMock mock framework) to test C++ code.
-The [Why Google C++ Testing Framework?] and [Google Test FAQ] are good introductions, and the [unit testing document] has more details about how unit tests get run.
+We use [Google Test] (which is comprised of the GoogleTest unit testing framework and the GoogleMock mocking framework) to test C++ code.
+[Why Google C++ Testing Framework?] and the [Google Test FAQ] are good introductions, and the [unit testing document] has more details about how unit tests get run.

 Note that although GoogleMock is permitted, there are some pitfalls: